University of East London

 The undergraduate degree (as above, or degree in another subject plus conversion qualification in psychology) must be with either first class honours or upper-second class honours (2:1) with overall attainment of 60% or greater.

-We do not consider applications where it is not clear from the transcript, module results, or by other means, what was the overall level of attainment.
+We cannot consider applications where it is not clear from the transcript, module results, or by other means, what was the overall level of attainment.
 Where a qualification or transcript is from a non-UK institution, the Admissions Tutors will determine whether the qualification is at or exceeds the required standard.

 The undergraduate degree and any other qualifications relevant to the application must either: